Skip to content

 SELECT * FROM Students WHERE marks > 60 AND city != 'Karachi';

-📖 Combines numeric and text exclusion.
+📖 Combines numeric and text exclusion in one condition.

 SELECT * FROM Students WHERE name LIKE '%a%';